IamRahul15555/Max-Store-Data-Analysis/README.md

 The repository is organized as follows:

 - `Raw_Dataset.xlsx`: This is the Raw Dataset of the Max Store Sales Data (2022) in XLSX format.
-- `Max Store Data Analysis.xlsx`: This is the Excel file that contains the Charts and the Final Interactive Dashboard along with different KPIs
+- `Max Store Data Analysis.xlsx`: This is the Excel file that contains the Charts and the Final Interactive Dashboard along with different KPIs.
-- - `Project_Visuals.zip`: This zip folder contains
+- `Project_Visuals.zip`: This zip folder contains  the Visuals of all the Charts used and also the Final Dashboard.
-the Visuals of all the Charts used and also the Final Dashboard- `reports/`: This folder contains the complete annual report in PDF format (`Max_Store_Annual_Report_2022.pdf`).
+- `reports/`: This folder contains the complete annual report in PDF format (`Max_Store_Annual_Report_2022.pdf`).

 ## Data Cleaning